leanprover/lean4/doc/dev/testing.md

   codes and do not check the expected output even though output is produced, it is ignored.

-- `tests/lean/interactive`: are designed to test auto-completion requests at a given position in the input file.
-Each .lean files contain comments that indicate how to simulate a client request at that position. using a `--^` point to the line position.
+- `tests/lean/interactive`: are designed to test server requests at a given position in the input file.
+Each .lean file contains comments that indicate how to simulate a client request at that position. using a `--^` point to the line position.
 Example:
     ```lean
     open Foo in
     theorem tst2 (h : a ≤ b) : a + 2 ≤ b + 2 :=
     Bla.
       --^ textDocument/completion
     ```
     In this example, the test driver `test_single.sh` will simulate an auto-completion request at `Bla.`.
 The expected output is stored in